-Respondent shall provide a Transmittal Letter with its response.
-The Executive Summary should highlight key components of the Respondent's response.
-In particular the Executive Summary should (1) articulate the vision for the Site, which identifies any proposed uses and tenant(s); (2) discuss how the District and surrounding neighborhood will benefit from the proposed project (i.e., economic impact, job creation, etc.); and (3) describe how the proposed project fits within the existing neighborhood fabric.
+Respondent shall provide a Transmittal Letter with its Response.
+The Transmittal Letter should highlight key components of the Respondent Response.
+In particular it should articulate (1) the vision for the Site, which identifies any proposed tenant(s) and their use(s); (2) how the District and surrounding neighborhood will benefit from the proposed project (i.e., economic impact, job creation, public access, etc.); (3) how the proposal will incorporate the community goals established through the RFP process; and (4) how the proposed project fits within the existing neighborhood fabric.
 The summary should not exceed two (2) 8.5x11 pages.